python-openapi/openapi-core/docs/integrations.rst

    openapi_middleware = FalconOpenAPIMiddleware.from_spec(spec)
    app = falcon.App(middleware=[openapi_middleware])

-After that you will have access to validation result object with all validated request data from Falcon view through request context
+After that you will have access to validation result object with all validated request data from Falcon view through request context.

 .. code-block:: python